 Harry (Jon Callaway, Black Ops, The Candy Witch) and Nikki (Gabriella Melrose) sneak down to the beach to celebrate their anniversary.
 As they’re doing the nasty a woman crawls across the beach and begins singing.
 Harry stops, puts his pants on and wanders off.
 Of course, they’ll both end up dead.

-Jake (Tom Hendryk, The Haunting of Alcatraz) is a journalist investigating a recent string on disappearances.
+Jake (Tom Hendryk, The Haunting of Alcatraz, Bram Stoker’s Van Helsing) is a journalist investigating a recent string of disappearances.
 He’s either blown off or warned off depending on who he talks to.
 His day gets even worse when he walks in on his best friend Cameron (AJ Blackwell, Don’t Speak, Tooth Fairy: The Root of Evil) and his girlfriend Charlotte (Nina Jay) in bed together.

 Shortly after he finds a familiar-looking woman (Rebecca Finch, Cyber Bride) injured on the beach.
 Rather than the hospital, he brings her home to recover.
 From there things get strange.
 And bloody.

 Shot as The Water Witches, The Mermaid’s Curse isn’t actually about mermaids.
 The budget wouldn’t stretch to that.
 Instead, it deals with sirens.
 Although the two terms are frequently used interchangeably, they are two different creatures.
 And sirens require almost no effects so they’re perfect for a film like this.

 The script for The Mermaid’s Curse calls for a fair amount of sex.
 That’s certainly unusual for one of Warren’s films and I can see why as she seems to have no clue how to shoot sex scenes.
 The scenes are unbelievably tame and have pretty much zero eroticism.
 It’s a pity as Georgie Banks (Cupid) looks quite nice in her bathing suit.